kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc-advanced.md

   exclude: true
 title: Advanced JDBC with Kora
 summary: Learn advanced Kora JDBC repository patterns with related tables, nullable foreign keys, entity macros, batch inserts, transactions, projections, and custom mappers
+description: "Advanced Kora JDBC repository patterns on PostgreSQL: a second table with a nullable foreign key, @EntityJdbc insert models, the %{entity#inserts} macro, @Batch inserts with @Id generated keys, custom JdbcParameterColumnMapper and JdbcResultColumnMapper components, PostgreSQL array parameters with ANY(:ids), nested @Embedded projections and transactions through JdbcRepository.executor().inTx(...)."
+agent:
+  use_when: "Use this file for questions about advanced Kora JDBC repositories: %{entity#inserts} and other SQL macros, @Batch with @Id generated keys, UpdateCount, custom JdbcParameterColumnMapper / JdbcResultColumnMapper, passing a List into ANY(:ids), @Embedded projections with a column prefix, JdbcExecutor.inTx and its SqlSupplier / SqlRunnable SAM types in Kotlin, TxIsolation and ConnectionContext post-commit actions."
 tags: database, jdbc, postgres, transactions, batch, macros
 ---